Welcome to the spatialLIBD

 was only made possible thanks to many

-other R and bioinformatics software authors.
-We have cited their work
+other R and bioinformatics software authors, which are cited either in